-Group advocating for bike safety at Gulf Stream town hall
+Group advocating for bike safety at Gulf Stream Town Hall

-Their first stop was at Gulf Stream town hall Friday morning for their monthly commission meeting.
+Their first stop was at Gulf Stream Town Hall on Friday morning for their monthly commission meeting.

-Members of the newly formed Florida Share the Road Coalition told commissioners their plan is to visit every town, city, and police department along A1A from Hillsboro Beach to Palm Beach Island.
+Members of the newly formed Florida Share the Road Coalition told commissioners they plan to visit every town, city and police department along State Road A1A from Hillsboro Beach to Palm Beach.

-They’re asking cities to stick to standards from the state’s department of transportation.
+They're asking cities to stick to standards from the Florida Department of Transportation.

-Florida Highway Patrol said a 77-year-old woman from Lantana was driving a 2020 Kia Soul southbound on North Ocean Boulevard hitting the bike riders going northbound.
+The Florida Highway Patrol said a 77-year-old woman from Lantana was driving a 2020 Kia Soul southbound on North Ocean Boulevard, hitting the bike riders going northbound.

 They're focusing on better roadways for all, not just cyclists.

-Meantime, Mayor Scott Morgan said the accident last week was a terrible tragedy, and he said there’s nothing the town or the bicyclists would’ve done could’ve prevented it.
+In the meantime, Mayor Scott Morgan said the accident last week was a tragedy, and he said there's nothing the town or the bicyclists could've done to prevent it.

 The mayor went on to say the town encourages bicyclists to ride in single file, while people driving should give the right of way to bikes.